maddenp/jewelthief/README.md

 ###License

-The contents of this repository are released under the Creative Commons CC0 1.0 (public domain) license.
-See the LICENSE file, or <http://creativecommons.org/publicdomain/zero/1.0/>, for details.
+The contents of this repository are released under the [Creative Commons CC0 1.0](http://creativecommons.org/publicdomain/zero/1.0) (public domain) license.
+See the LICENSE file for details.

+###Thanks

+Thanks to the [Tango Desktop Project](http://tango.freedesktop.org/Tango_Desktop_Project) and the [Open Clipart Library](http://openclipart.org/about) for public-domain icons.